Chat with us, powered by LiveChat

 I’ve seen how poor basement air quality affects families throughout Pennsylvania.
 The health impacts can be both immediate and long-term:

 Breathing becomes difficult when mold spores trigger coughing, wheezing, and throat irritation.
 For allergy sufferers, symptoms like red eyes, skin rashes, and nasal congestion can become a daily struggle.
 Those with asthma face even greater risks, as damp environments are known to trigger attacks.
+Additionally, harmful toxins such as mold and VOCs can exacerbate these health issues, making it crucial to assess and improve indoor air quality.

 Perhaps most concerning is radon exposure.
 This silent threat causes over 2,000 lung cancer deaths annually—making it the second leading cause of lung cancer in America.